MrityunjaiKumar/IOTMemento/README.md

 * Rainbow pattern on RGB
 * Play mario death tone every hour at 00 minute.
 * Each of 12 petal leds will glow one after another in clockwise fashion, denoting complition of 5 minutes.
+* Temperature sent to sincgrid cloud and data will be visible on sincgrid home app

 ### Android APP
 There is an Android application available at the play store for provisioning of the device (i.e. providing wifi ssid and passsword) and relaying the information.